 I wanted to stay longer in that vast world and explore those delicious sensations of light and cold darkness.
 That fascination continues with me now and fuels my obsession for image making.

 My first camera

-I picked up my first camera at the age of eleven and started photographing water puddles.
-I believed the reflections in water puddles could be magic portals into another dimension, if we could just shift our way of seeing.
+I picked up my first camera at the age of eleven to photograph t water puddles.
+I believed that the reflections in water puddles were portals into other realities.
+My challenge was to simply shift my way of seeing.
 From reflections, I turned to mirrors.
-Mirrors too reveal a kind of magic other world.
-I learned that photographs are like puddles and mirrors.
-They not only reflect the photographer's view of the world, but can also shift our field of vision into a magic other world beyond the local and the contemporary.
-I learned early on that photographs can show us new realms of approaching the question of what we conceptualize as reality.
+Mirrors too can reveal a kind of magical entrance to another world.
+I learned from puddles and mirrors and then photography the potential for changing our perception of reality.
+Photographs have the power to reflect the photographer and viewers perception of the world, but also shift our field of vision beyond the local and the contemporary.
+I learned early on that photographs can show us new ways to question how we view and conceptualize reality.